MikroElektronika/mikrosdk_click_v2/clicks/wifi9/README.md

 ### Application Init

-> Initializes driver and wifi communication, then connects to the desired WiFi network and creates TCP server on the IP address assigned to the click board.
+> Initializes driver and wifi communication, then connects to the desired WiFi network and creates TCP server on the IP address assigned to the Click board.

 ```c